 Glendale is a very small city located in the state of Colorado.
 With a population of 5,198 people and two constituent neighborhoods, Glendale is the 89th largest community in Colorado.

 Glendale is a decidedly white-collar city, with fully 85.37% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Glendale is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Glendale who work in food service (19.85%), sales jobs (15.39%), and office and administrative support (11.11%).

 Also of interest is that Glendale has more people living here who work in computers and math than 95% of the places in the US.

-Glendale is a very ethnically-diverse city.
+Glendale is an extremely ethnically-diverse city.
 The people who call Glendale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glendale residents report their race to be White, followed by Black or African-American.
 Glendale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.07% of the city’s residents.
-Important ancestries of people in Glendale include Irish, English, Polish, and Italian.
+People of Hispanic or Latino origin account for 23.84% of the city’s residents.
+Important ancestries of people in Glendale include Irish, Polish, English, and Italian.

 The most common language spoken in Glendale is English.
 Other important languages spoken here include Spanish and Arabic.